amir1824/MERN_STACK_STORE/README.md

 ## The technologies
 - MERN Stack: mongodb,express,node.js,React.js
 - Store-client side with react bootstrap and css3
-- Admin-client side with react and  scss
+- Admin-client side with react and  sass

 ## How to configure